christian-schlichtherle/neuron-di-examples/README.md

 # Example Web Framework & Web App

-This repository provides a tiny web framework and web app in the modules `web-framework` and `web-app`.
+This repository provides a tiny web framework and application in the modules `web-framework` and `web-app`.

 The web framework simply adapts the package `com.sun.net.httpserver`, which is bundled with the JDK since Java 6.
 The focus of the web framework is on dependency injection, a nice